 Finally, we reach our camp for the second night, after 16km and over 1000m of climbing.
 Wineglass Bay is rated one of the best beaches in the world (by Traveller.com, UK Telegraph and Lonely Planet to mention just a few publications) and it is just spectacular.
 Clear, blue water and white sand with the peaks of The Hazards forming the background.

 The only downside is the number of mosquitoes.
 The large campground, which is right on the water, is not full despite it being a summer weekend.
 But as all the premium water-front plots are taken, we find a nice secluded camp site toward the back of the campground.
 Big mistake.
 I feel as we are the guests of honour at the Tasmanian National Mosquito Conference.
 I’ve never seen so many mozzies.
 We quickly cook our dinner (another culinary miss, with Luke declaring my expensive Back Country Honey Soy Chicken packet a bunch of inedible vegetables), watch the sun set and climb into our tents.
-Despite this, we sleep well and are ready for the final hike out the next morning.
+Despite the marauding mosquitoes outside our tent, we sleep well and are ready for the final section of the Freycinet Circuit out the next morning.

 Day 3 – Wineglass Bay to carpark (5.2km)